twirl/The-API-Book/docs/examples/01. Decomposing UI Components/README.md

       }
       ```

-  * Make an offer list paginated (implying adding pagination parameters to `ICoffeeApi.search` request and response, and dynamically loading new items while scrolling the offer list)
+  7. Implement pagination for the offer list (add pagination parameters to `ICoffeeApi.search` request and response, and load new items dynamically while scrolling the offer list).

-  * Make the input string and the search button a separate `ISeachBoxInput` component.
-Add an ability to cancel the ongoing request.
-Add a “skeleton” animation to indicate that search results are being loading.
+  8. Create a separate `ISeachBoxInput` component for the input string and the search button.
+Add the ability to cancel ongoing requests and include a "skeleton" animation to indicate that search results are loading.

-  * Localize the component, making a locale and a dictionary a part of the `ISearchBox` options.
+  9. Localize the component by making locale and a dictionary part of the `ISearchBox` options.

-  * Parametrize `context` parameter for `OfferListComponent` and `OfferPanelComponent`.
-Make it comprise only events needed by the component, so that `ISearchBoxComposer` would be implementing `IOfferListComponentContext` and `IOfferPanelComponentContext` interfaces.

-  * Make `options` mutable (expose an `optionChange` event and implement `Composers`'s reaction to relevant option changes).
+  10. Make options mutable by exposing an `optionChange` event and implementing the `Composer`'s reaction to relevant option changes.

-  * Parametrize all extra options, content fields, actions and events.
+  11. Parameterize all extra options, content fields, actions, and events.

-  * Parametrize markups of components, either by:
+  12. Parametrize the markups of components either by:
-      * Incapsulating them in some `Layout` entities controlled through options.
-Create interfaces for each of the layouts.
-Create a `VisualComponent` base class for entities that have a layout and inherit `SearchBox`, `OfferListComponent` and `OfferPanelComponent` from it, or
+    * Encapsulating them in Layout entities controlled through options.
+Create interfaces for each layout and a VisualComponent base class for entities with layouts.
+Inherit SearchBox, OfferListComponent, and OfferPanelComponent from this base class.
-      * Rewriting components as React / ReactNative / SwiftUI / Android View component or as a UI component for any other platform of your choice.
+    * Rewriting components as React / ReactNative / SwiftUI / Android View components or as UI components for other platforms of your choice.